Get familiar with everything Human Animal Support Services with this glossary.

 Live, recorded webcasts featuring subject matter experts providing high-level education on the HASS elements or working groups.
 They feature subject matter experts who are doing the work and are always free to attend and available on-demand.

-A weekly newsletter produced by HASS and AmPA! outlining upcoming events, recent stories, and other important announcements.
+A weekly newsletter produced by AmPA! staff outlining upcoming events, recent stories, blogs, and other important announcements.

-This group is to provide support peer to peer to shelters and rescues in their efforts to create sustainable, lifesaving communities where every pet is given a chance at life and to help organizations end the needless killing of pets in their shelters and rescues.
+This group is to provide support peer to peer to shelters and rescues in their efforts to create sustainable communities where every pet is given a chance at life and pet owners are supported through innovative services.

 An intranet site to centralize internal communications for participants and organizations in the HASS project.
 If you need meeting times, agenda links, contact information, or any other basic information, you can find it here.